Welcome to Ajaccio cruise port, Corsica, France!

 12. Les Calanques de Piana

 For nature lovers, the Corsican Calanques located in the commune of Piana (between Ajaccio and Calvi) is another must-see destination on the island.
-Located in the Gulf of Porto, about a 1 hr 30-minute drive north of Ajaccio, calanques consist of massive red rock cliffs and unusual rock formations towering the azure seas of the Mediterranean Sea.
+Located in the Gulf of Porto, about a 1 hr 30-minute drive north of Ajaccio cruise port, Calanques consist of massive red rock cliffs and unusual rock formations towering the azure seas of the Mediterranean Sea.

 Corsica is an island of breathtaking beauty and however you choose to spend the day, an unforgettable time is guaranteed!
 While there, make sure you try delicious Corsican wines and local dishes!